 To thrive, all of us need stable and caring relationships, stimulating experiences and the opportunity to make choices and decisions that support our personal growth and development.
-Having a place to call home where we can be ourselves, pursue our dreams and interests and live our best lives is a fundamental right that everyone should have.
+Having a place to call home where we can be ourselves, pursue our dreams and interests and live our best lives is a fundamental right and everyone should be able to enjoy it.
 The challenge is that too many people with intellectual and developmental disabilities do not have access to the same opportunities or housing choices that others have in their community.